The team have recently returned from an incredibly busy time in Vietnam and we were not alone on our expedition.

 This year’s event had more than 250 delegates from 28 different countries in attendance.
 Georgina Groves, Wild Welfare’s executive director spoke on developing ethical frameworks to support animal welfare practice, followed by Dave Morgan, the charity’s field director, who spoke on the importance of clear communication when delivering animal welfare training and auditing.

 Not only do these conferences generate great opportunities for learning but they also strengthen relationships and collaboration opportunities between partners within the Southeast Asian region.

-The team then headed north to a mountainous region of the country covered in lush green forest to conduct a series of welfare audits.
+The team then headed north to a mountainous region of the country covered in lush green forest to conduct a series of animal welfare audits.
 These audits were at the request of the facilities themselves in order to help them prioritise and focus their improvements to ensure the biggest positive impact on animal welfare within their facilities.

 We met ex-pet otters who had been confiscated and finally had the opportunity to swim in a pool and play together, we saw sleepy pangolins enjoying a choice of different burrows and even some of the rarest primates in the world grooming and relaxing with the rest of their troop.